-Criteria adopted for selection of locations for avenue tree plantation is based on availability of land margin within PWD road boundary.
+Criteria adopted for selection of locations for avenue tree plantation is based on availability of land margin within PWD road boundary aquired for the bypass.
 Proposed RoW of this link road varies from min.
-12m to max.
-20m depending on the landuse pattern of the corridor.
-Hence an average of 15m RoW was kept for the entire road stretch to estimate the length of land available along the corridor.
-The Table 2.0 shows the length of road stretch having more than 3m PWD land width beyond 15m RoW identified for avenue plantation.
+13m to max.
+35.5m depending on the landuse pattern of the corridor.
+Hence an average of 18m RoW was kept for the entire road stretch to estimate the length of land available for avenue plantation along the bypass corridor.
+The Table 2.0 shows the length of road stretch having more than 3m PWD land width beyond 18m RoW identified for avenue plantation.

 TABLE 2.0.
-CHAINAGE WISE LOCATIONS PROPOSED FOR AVENUE PLANTATION
+THE DETAILS OF PROPOSED TREE PLANTATION ALONG THE BYPASS